1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11

 Sound Waves

-The Greek philosopher and scientist, Aristotle (384-322 BC), likened sound moving through air to ripples from a pebble dropped in a pool of water, hence the term, sound wave.
+Greek philosopher and scientist, Aristotle (384-322 BC), likened the movement of sound through air to ripples formed when an object is dropped in a pond, hence the term “sound wave.”

-Sound waves begin with vibration of an object such as footsteps on a wooden floor or a cymbal crash.
-These vibrations are transmitted to our ears by the medium of air, traveling at 767 MPH at sea level.
-When sounds reach us, our eardrums vibrate, resulting in an electrical signal being sent to the brain.
-Our brains interpret the electrical impulses, decoding them into sound categories stored in the cerebrum.
+Sound waves begin with the vibration of an object such as footsteps, ocean waves, or a cymbal crash.
+These vibrations—traveling at 767 mph at sea level—are transmitted to our ears by the medium of air.
+When these sounds reach us, our eardrums vibrate, resulting in the transmission of electrical signals to the brain.
+Our brains interpret these electrical impulses, decoding them into sound categories and storing them for future reference.

 The Rehearsal | Peter Kun Frary